HonraVT/PushFilter/README.md

 ## What's the trick?

-The Python script below shows how to do it:
+The Python script below shows how users can do it:

 ```python
 """